-We had 3 nights in Split and although we had bought a return ticket for the ferry back to Dubrovnik, we opted to forfeit the ticket and rent a car to drive back along the Dalmatian coast instead.
+We had 3 days in Split and although we had bought a return ticket for the ferry back to Dubrovnik, we opted to forfeit the ticket and rent a car to drive back along the Dalmatian coast instead.
 Best.
 Decision.
 Ever!
 The ferry ride took longer than scheduled (and offered minimal views), and the drive back only took us about 6 hours with a fun little pit stop in a wonderful little town named Brela.
 Views like this made the long drive worth it!

 Note: Some places in Split accept Euro but most places only accept the Croatian Kuna, so either withdraw some when you arrive or exchange some money in town.
 1 USD = approx 6.7 Kuna.

 Where to stay in Split

 As we only had 3 nights in Split, we wanted to stay in the heart of the city and booked ourselves into Studios MK within the UNESCO-protected Diocletian’s Palace.
 I cannot recommend this place enough.
 The room was newly renovated and cozy, and our host went above and beyond to provide us with recommendations for places to visit in the area.
 Click here to book your stay at Studios MK!